project-oak/transparent-release/docs/fuzzbinder.md

 Note that bugs and crashes have different meanings in OSS-Fuzz terminology.
 Indeed, bugs are unique and deterministic while crashes can be deduplicated.
-Note that in the fuzzing literature, bugs or crashes represent an unwanted behavior.
-It does not necessarily indicate that this unwanted behavior is necessarily exploitable.
-However, reducing the unwanted behaviors helps prevent future risks.

 The metric that will be used in the fuzzing claims to characterize crashes is **whether a crash is detected**.

 It is also interesting to add the number of bugs in the future.
-However, the detection of bugs requires more computational effort because it requires the analysis of several crashes.
+However, the detection of bugs needs more computational effort because it requires the analysis of several crashes.

 #### Coverage